mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 For the spell's duration, you shed bright light in a 15-foot radius and dim light for an additional 15 feet.
 This light is sunlight.

-**At Higher Levels.** When you cast this spell at level 3 or higher, any creatures forced to make a Constitution saving throw by this spell make their saving throw with Disadvantage if their Challenge Rating is less than the spell's level.
+_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 3 or higher, any creatures forced to make a Constitution saving throw by this spell make their saving throw with Disadvantage if their Challenge Rating is less than the spell's level.

 ### _The River Devil's Lament_